 The smallest countries in the world have always intrigued me.
 How did they manage to remain independent and not get swallowed up by their much larger neighbors?
 What would it feel to live in a country smaller than many cities?
 How similar is the culture to that of the nearby countries?
 I realized this summer, as we traveled to both San Marino and Luxembourg, that I have now been to the seven smallest countries in Europe.
-Here are some interesting facts about these tiny countries.
+Here are some interesting facts about these tiny countries in Europe.

 >>We took this Early Entry Sistine Chapel and Vatican tour and it was worth the early wake-up time.